the-super-toys/glimpse-models/pytorch/README.md

 The best achieved latency on a computer is 9ms but in the device it goes to up to 70ms :(

 [torch2tf.ipynb](https://github.com/the-super-toys/glimpse-models/blob/master/pytorch/torch2tf.ipynb): In this last notebook, we convert the PyTorch model to a tensorflow lite model that can be used in an Android device.
-This is probably not the best practice, and we plan on adding a Keras implementation of the model that can easily be transformed to tf-lite without adding too much extra complexity.